prk3/sundae-collab-client/README.md

 Builds client code to `dist` directory.
 Runs compiler again if the code changes.

-### `npm run list`
+### `npm run lint`

 Lints source files.

+### `npm run test`

+Runs unit tests in node environment with polyfilled browser utilities and mocked WebSocket client.

 ## TODO

 1. Improve subscription filters.
-2. Separate initialization of Client to a separate functions, like in Session.
+2. Separate initialization of Client to a separate function, like in Session.

 ## Learn more